 When tackling longer texts for the first time, consider reading translations of stories you are already familiar with to avoid getting overwhelmed with too much new information.
 For example, the whole of the Harry Potter book series is available on the UK Amazon Kindle Store in Japanese.

 Just remember to read stuff you enjoy in Japanese

 Otherwise, I suggest asking Japanese friends and thinking about what kinds of books you read in your native language.
 Then try to find something similar in Japanese.
 Websites like Bookwalker allow you to read samples of novels and manga, so make use of this as much as possible before spending any money.

 I follow the

-This turned into a much longer post than I was expecting.
 I hope you find this post useful if you are looking to dive into children’s stories.
 If there is a resource that I have missed off this list, please let me know in the comments.